xcp-ng/xcp-ng-org/docs/roadmap.md

 ![](./assets/img/roadmap.png)

 ## In tech preview

-This categories means the technology is here, but not officially released for production usage at the moment.
+_Technology that is here, but not officially released for production usage._

 * [IPv6 support in dom0](https://xcp-ng.org/blog/2021/02/09/ipv6-in-xcp-ng/) (Network)
 * [LINSTOR integration](https://xcp-ng.org/blog/2020/11/13/xcp-ng-and-linbit-alliance-part-ii/) (Storage)
 * [RunX](https://xcp-ng.org/blog/2021/10/19/runx-is-available-in-tech-preview/) (Xen)

 ## In progress

-In there, it means we started to work on it, but it's not usable/visible yet.
+_Things we started to work on, but are not usable/visible yet._

 * SMAPIv3 evolution (storage)
 * Q35 emulation support (Xen)